fenniez2334/blockchain-data-pipeline/README.md

 terraform apply
 ```
 we want to automatically update VM instance external IP in the config file.
 We created `update_ssh_config.sh` to handle this task.
-To make the script executable, run the following command:
+To make the script executable, run the following bash command:
 ```
 chmod +x update_ssh_config.sh
 ```